bumoproject/bumo-docs-en/docs/asset_issuance_development_guide_for_java.md

 **Note**:
 - Main network: You can activate the account by transfering 50.03 BU to the issuer account from the BuPocket(the Wallet).
 The BU can be used for the transaction fee of issuing tokens.
-- Test network: By accessing the [faucet] (https://faucet.bumotest.io), enter the address to be recharged into the edit box and click "Confirm" to complete the recharge activation.
+- Test network: By accessing the [faucet](https://faucet.bumotest.io), enter the address to be recharged into the edit box and click "Confirm" to complete the recharge activation.